MVGenMaster: Scaling Multi-View Generation from Any Image via 3D Priors Enhanced Diffusion Model: Experiments

-We evaluate the performance of 3DGS reconstruction~\cite{kerbl20233d} based on NVS results in \Cref{tab:recon}.
-For the 2-view scenario, the first and last frames are provided, while NVS methods produce additional 23 frames; there are 25 frames at all.
+\textbf{Reconstruction.} We evaluate the performance of 3DGS reconstruction~\cite{kerbl20233d} based on NVS results in \Cref{tab:recon}.
+For the 2-view scenario, the first and last frames are provided, while NVS methods produce other 23 frames; there are 25 frames at all.
 We compare ViewCafter-sparse, CAT3D*, and our method here, where ViewCrafter-sparse has been fine-tuned with the first and last frames.
 Our MVGenMaster enjoys preferable performance on zero-shot datasets.
 For the 3-view scenario, CAT3D* and MVGenMaster generate 100 frames to support the 3DGS.
 Especially, MVSplat~\cite{chen2024mvsplat} fails when there is insufficient view overlap.
 Notably, MVGenMaster achieves prominent advancements compared to other methods benefiting from good consistency achieved through key-rescaling.
+We claim that results from \Cref{tab:recon} are under a challenging but efficient setting, \ie, 3DGS based on once NVS inference, without cumbersome iterative generation~\cite{gao2024cat3d} and distillation~\cite{wu2024reconfusion}.
+We further compare our method to other closed-source methods in the supplementary.